 The RUN pins have an enable threshold of 1.4V maximum, typically 1.25V with 150mV of hysteresis.
-They control the turn on each of the channels and $INTV{CC}$.
-These pins can be pulled up to V{IN} for 5V operation, or a 5V Zener diode can be placed on the pins and a 10k to 100k resistor can be placed up to higher than 5V input for enabling the channels.
-There is 1μA pull-up current for each RUN pin.
-The LTM4630-1 will turn on with RUN floating.
-Please note RUN has a 6V Abs Max voltage rating.
+They control the turn on each of the channels and $INTV{CC}$ .
+These pins can be pulled up to $V{IN}$ for 5V operation, or a 5V Zener diode can be placed on the pins and a 10k to 100k resistor can be placed up to higher than 5V input for enabling the channels.
 The RUN pins can also be used for output voltage sequencing.
 In parallel operation the RUN pins can be tie together and controlled from a single control.
-See the Typical Application circuits in Figure 25.
+See the Typical Application circuits in Figure 24.

-$\mathsf{INTV}{\mathsf{CC}}$ and $\mathsf{EXTV}{\mathsf{CC}}$
+$\text{INTV}{\text{CC}}$ and $\text{EXTV}{\text{CC}}$

-The LTM4630-1 module has an internal 5V low dropout regulator that is derived from the input voltage.
+The LTM4650-1 module has an internal 5V low dropout regulator that is derived from the input voltage.
 This regulator is used to power the control circuitry and the power MOSFET drivers.
 This regulator can source up to 70mA, and typically uses ~30mA for powering the device at the maximum frequency.
 This internal 5V supply is enabled by either RUN1 or RUN2.

-$EXTV{CC}$ allows an external 5V supply to power the LTM4630-1 and reduce power dissipation from the internal low dropout 5V regulator.
+$EXTV{CC}$ allows an external 5V supply to power the LTM4650-1 and reduce power dissipation from the internal low dropout 5V regulator.
 The power loss savings can be calculated by: